gavinmatt/main/src/content/blog/letsgoshedding.md

 * **You can’t win it all** - despite my best efforts, must haves like gutters proved impossible due to the design of the shed.
 While I tried, we still have runoff to the front.
 Sometimes, despite your best efforts buying everything needed to accomplish the plan, the design can bite you.
 Put down some drain lines and gravel and move on.
 * **There are no hurricanes in Colorado** - Building safely is great, as is ensuring your shed doesn’t fly away in a breeze.
 That being said, we don’t tend to get 120 mph winds down here, and prepping for this scenario can be overkill.
 * **Small progress = big outcomes** - Heading out each day to knock down a small task like framing a wall didn’t seem like much at the time, but moved us along at a predictable rate.
 The many times I felt like giving up and hiring out, I was reminded that just the day before, the situation was even more chaotic.
 Stepping back to realize progress made it possible to take another step and (eventually) get it done.
 * **Don’t beat yourself up** - Am I happy about the gutters and drainage?
 Is the retaining wall done?
 Did I line the shingles up as perfectly in the front as I did the back?
-While it’s a solid **no** to all three, I’m proud of what I learned and what got accomplished, and next time, I’ll come prepared with that knowledge.
+Do we need stairs?
+While it’s a solid **check back next year** to all of these questions, I’m proud of what I learned and what got accomplished, and next time, I’ll come prepared with that knowledge.
 I also expect this shed to outlive me.